JuliaLang/julia/doc/src/manual/control-flow.md

 Various types of iterable containers will be introduced and discussed in later sections of the manual (see, e.g., [Multi-dimensional Arrays](@ref man-multi-dim-arrays)).

-It is sometimes convenient to terminate the repetition of a `while` before the test condition is falsified or stop iterating in a `for` loop before the end of the iterable object is reached.
+It is sometimes convenient to stop a `while` before the test condition becomes `false` or stop iterating in a `for` loop before the end of the iterable object is reached.
 This can be accomplished with the `break` keyword:

 ```jldoctest
 julia> i = 1;